gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Task for enforcing JaCoCo code coverage metrics

 Gradle introduces a feature for the JaCoCo plugin strongly requested by the community: enforcing code coverage metrics.
 The JaCoCo plugin now provides a new task of type `JacocoCoverageVerification` enabling the user to define and enforce violation rules.
 Coverage verification does not automatically run as part of the `check` task.
-See the relevant user guide section on the “[JaCoCo plugin](userguide/jacoco_plugin.html#sec:jacoco_report_violation_rules)” for more information.
+Please see the relevant user guide section on the “[JaCoCo plugin](userguide/jacoco_plugin.html#sec:jacoco_report_violation_rules)” for more information.

     tasks.withType(JacocoCoverageVerification) {
         violationRules {